ustwo/videoplayback-ios/README.md

 - Go to the "DemoVideoPlaybackKit" folder, run pod install.
 Open the workspace and build

+## About

+The VIPER architecture has been talked about in the iOS community; however, it is uncommonly used.
+We wanted to gain an in depth understanding of this design pattern and see what the buzz was all about.
+As a result, we decided to test the following hypothesis:

+> As a developer I would like to use the VIPER design pattern to build reusable modules

+Since displaying video content in iOS is not as simple as it seems we  decided to build a swift wrapper around the AVFoundation framework, specifically aiming to make downloading and playing video content easier for iOS developers

 ## Communication

 - If you **found a bug**, open an issue.